Capillary/ecom-api-document/source/includes/_order.md

 ```

-Retrieves shipment packages of the merchant.
+Retrieves all shipment packages of the merchant.

 ### Resource Information
 | | |